Master's in Urban Studies Degree Requirements

 MS/MLIS Coordinated Degree Program

 In cooperation with the School of Library and Information Science, Urban Studies Programs offers a MS/MLIS program to prepare students for positions as urban information specialists.
-Students in this program concurrently pursue a M.S. in Urban Studies and a MLIS degree.
+Students in this program concurrently pursue a Master’s degree in Urban Studies and a MLIS degree.
 Prerequisite to the award of either degree in this program is the simultaneous award of its counterpart degree.
 To obtain information, visit the School of Information Studies, or call (414) 229-4707.

 Other USP Courses